Love Is Like: Critical and commercial reception

-Love is Like received mostly negative reviews by music critics.
+Love Is Like received mixed reviews.
 On the review aggregator website Metacritic, the album received a score of 50 out of 100 based on 4 reviews, indicating "mixed or average reviews".

 In a negative review Linnie Greene of Pitchfork wrote that "the swagger is unconvincing; the odes to reconciliation tepid; even LISA and Lil Wayne can’t rescue these songs from banality" and that "Love Is Like is the latest repackaging of benign background noise for people who register music as something that happens without registering its particulars".

 Compared to their previous records, Love Is Like did significantly worse commercially than all other releases under the Maroon 5 name.
-The album peaked at number 36 on the US Billboard 200 with about 18,000 units, becoming their first studio album not to debut in the top-ten; it was also their first album to not have any top-40 hits (whereas all prior albums had at least one top-ten hit).
+The album peaked at number 36 on the US Billboard 200 with about 18,000 units, becoming their first studio album not to peak in the top-ten; it was also their first album to not have any top-40 hits (whereas all prior albums had at least one top-ten hit).
 It also became their first studio album that failed to enter the UK Albums Chart.
 Elsewhere, it entered the top-twenty in Japan and Switzerland.